COVID-19 (Coronavirus): Alerts & Resources

 The symptoms of COVID-19 include fever, cough and difficulty breathing.
 Other possible symptoms include: loss of smell/taste, tiredness/fatigue, nasal congestion, runny nose, sore throat or diarrhea.

-The best way to prevent the spread of COVID-19 is to practice good hygiene with frequent handwashing and by avoiding close social encounters.
+The best way to prevent the spread of COVID-19 is to practice good hygiene with frequent handwashing and by avoiding close physical encounters.

 For FAQ about COVID-19, click here.